The University is listed in the Education (Recognised Bodies) (England) Order 2013 as a recognised degree-awarding body.

-If you are deemed to have violated University of Bath policies on drug and alcohol abuse, you may have your eligibility for loans terminated, depending upon the severity of the violation.
-In cases of criminal conviction, or where students have been unsuccessful within the University student disciplinary process your loans will be terminated.
+If you are deemed to have violated University of Bath policies on substance misuse, you may have your eligibility for loans terminated, depending upon the severity of the violation.
+In cases of criminal conviction, or where students have been unsuccessful within the University student disciplinary process, your loans will be terminated.

 - Missing Student Policy